cloudbees-days/sda-k8s-best-practices/labs/managed-masters/managed-masters.md

 ## Nginx Ingress Issues on GKE

 GKE provides its own ingress solution but it has some limitations that the Nginx ingress does not.
 Also, if you look at the **Services & Ingress** dashboard in the GKE console you will notice that the **teams-tiger** `Ingress` has a **Status** of ***Creating ingress** even thought it has been created and is working fine. <p><img src="images/masters_gke_creating_ingress.png" width=800/>
-TODO Update to use the Managed Master configuration > Provisioning > Advanced configuration - then update CJOC to affect all future Managed Masters

 1. From the **classic UI** of Operations Center hover over the link for your Team Master and click on the small black triangle to bring up the Managed Master context menu. <p><img src="images/masters_context_menu.png" width=600/>
 2. Click on **Configure** - this will bring up the same configuration screen you would have seen if you created a ***regular*** Managed Master instead of a Team Master